We view you as the partners of the future, so it goes without saying that your development is incredibly important to us.

 All new partners attend a tailored induction to support them in their transition to partnership.
 The induction provides clarity for the new partners – helping them to map out their role and future milestones for success.
 The programme enables the partners to share what is different about being a partner at Herbert Smith Freehills and to take ownership for building the future of the firm.
 What’s more, we continue to develop your people, business and practice management skills as well as your leadership and business development skills on an ongoing basis.

 Becoming a brilliant lawyer takes a lot of work.
 And while you’re focusing on your GDL and your LPC, we’ll focus on making sure you’ve got all the support you need to succeed.
 We’ll pay your course fees plus give you a maintenance grant and be on hand to offer any help and advice you need.
 We’ll ensure you get excellent practical training during your LPC and we’ll be there if you need advice about moving to London.

 You will be assigned a trainee mentor before you officially join.
 Once you start, as well as continued support from our dedicated HR team, a partner mentor will advise you throughout your training contract.

 We know that understanding how you're doing is key to your development.
 That's why we make sure you get regular feedback from the people you work with as you progress through your seats.
 In addition you'll have formal mid and end-of-seat performance reviews.

 Some of our most rewarding work comes from the individuals, NGOs and developing country governments who make up our pro bono clients.

 Working with these diverse groups offers you the chance to develop your professional knowledge and make a positive impact on issues close to your heart and ours.

-All of our trainees are automatically signed up to participate in our Whitechapel Legal Advice Clinic.
+All of our trainees are automatically enrolled to help at our Whitechapel Legal Advice Clinic.
 Find out more about that and some of our other pro bono and citizenship opportunities here.